AlexPopCyberSec/My-IT-Career-Transition-Journey/Leap-Media-Network-Deployment/README.md

 * 16th October - Setting up local users on my Windows hosts and Linux VMs.
 I realized I am missing one more Windows machine so tried installing another VM and got stuck in the loop of creating (and proving I'm not a robot) new Microsoft account.
 Bypassed the issue by disabling the internet connection (VM Settings  ->  Network  ->  Adapter  ->  Not Attached).
 Windows installed successfully with a local user.
 This lead to further issues such as the drivers not being installed (no sound, no full hd display option and not running smoothly).
 I installed VirtualBox Guest Additions but it didn't seem to have fixed the issues.
 I updated the drivers manually, still no change, so I poceeded to check Windows Update and ran into another problem.
 Windows upade could not update my sistem because I'd allocated to little storage when I installed it (only 20 GB - beginner's mistake).
 This was fixed by adding more storage using CLI on my host machine and the `VBoxManage modifymedium command`.
 I then extended the drive in my VM and ran the update.
 Issue persisted.
 I reinstalled Guest Additions, issue still unresolved.

+* 18th October

+After multiple failed attempts to sort the issues I decided to remove the machine and perform a clean install.
+Prior to installing, I configured the graphics adapter to VBoxSVGA, allocating 128mb of video memory, and enabling 3D Acceleration.
+I also made sure the audio controller was set to Inter HD Audio.
+After the installation, I noticed the sound issue was fixed, but the display issue persisted.
+I installed the Guest Additions, however,  the display still couldn’t be set to 1920x1080 Full HD.
+I then proceeded to forcing the resolution fix outside the VM using the command `VBoxManage controlvm "machinename" setvideomodehint 1920 1080 32` and the issue was finally resolved.

 * **Result:**